-Spread bets and CFDs are leveraged products.
-They are typically used to make short term bets or trades based on whether you think the price of a particular underlying asset is going to go up or down.
+Spread bets and CFDs are leveraged and very high-risk investment products.
+Using leverage can potentially generate substantial profits from relatively small investments.
+This means they carry a far higher level of risk than traditional investments and customers can lose more than their initial investment, and end up owing money to the business.
+They are typically used to make short-term bets or trades based on whether you think the price of a particular underlying asset is going to go up or down.
+The key difference between spread betting and CFD trading is how they are treated for tax purposes.
 Underlying markets offered include foreign exchange, equities, indices and commodities.

 Spread bets and CFDs are only right for you if:

-These are high risk products.
-If you don’t understand a financial product get independent financial advice before you invest.
+These are very high-risk products.
+If you don’t understand a financial product get independent financial advice from a regulated financial adviser before you invest.

 - You understand that these products are traded on margin.
 That is, they do not require you to put up the full value of the underlying exposure you take.